 The Undergraduate Summer Research Program provides funding and resources to support undergraduate students who are interested in pursuing research projects or scholarly activities related to their field over the summer term.
 Faculty apply for this program with a team of two to three students.
 The role of the faculty in the summer program is crucial.
-Research can take place on the CSUSB campus or can take place as part of an international study abroad experience.

-In addition to engaging in a mentored research or creative activity experience for six weeks (for summer 2020 only), the program features the following required opportunities:
+In addition to engaging in a mentored research or creative activity experience for ten weeks the program features the following required opportunities:

-- A social event where students can meet and discuss their research and creative projects with their peers and faculty. - Workshops for students on such topics as applying to graduate school, how to write a personal statement and how to give a research presentation. - A two-day research conference where students will share their research and creative projects findings with the campus community. - GRE test preparation
+- A social event where students can meet and discuss their research and creative projects with their peers and faculty. - Workshops for students on such topics as applying to graduate school, how to write a personal statement and how to give a research presentation. - A two-day research conference where students will share their research and creative projects findings with the campus community.